EmiLoKiJu/Portfolio2/README.md

 To run the project, run the following command:
 ```
-npm start
+npm run dev
 ```

-Go to http://localhost:5000/ and see it working.
+Go to http://localhost:5173/ and see it working.

 ### Run tests